purpleraventv/phansiteprogressbar/README.md

 - Comment databases based on the corresponding in-game polls
 - `phan-site-14.html`, representing the 12/24 Phan-Site state where the Phantom Thieves' popularity reaches 0.0%
 - `phan-site-15.html`, representing the updated 12/24 Phan-Site state following the release of the Velvet Room on the path to the true ending
+- `phan-site-16.html`, representing the Phan-Site during the final battle against Yaldabaoth, with popularity reaching 100%

 ### Development Roadmap